DimahAlthobaiti/Arabic-Chatbot/README.md

 ### 4. [Important] Install FFmpeg:
 Whisper needs ffmpeg to process audio.

-##How to Run the Voice Assistant
+## How to Run this Chatbot
-Every time you want to run the assistant: conda activate arabicbot cd path\to\your\Chatbot  # go to the folder where your .py files are python main.py
+Every time you need to write these commands: conda activate arabicbot cd path\to\your\Chatbot  # go to the folder where your .py files are python main.py